What is BrandJacking? – Part II

 - Invest in some digital real estate

 You will find that CBOO companies will hijack your brand more aggressively if you don’t have a website.
 They will offer you a FREE website.
 Sounds great!
-However you need to realise that this is for their benefit.
+However, you need to realise that this is for their benefit.
 They want all online orders to go through them so that they can collect a commission.
-It is a very convincing sales pitch “don’t give me any money!
+It is a very convincing sales pitch “Don’t give me any money!
 I will bring you customers and give you a free website”.
-What a lot of restaurant owners are noticing now is that they are paying large sums in commissions.
+What a lot of restaurant owners are noticing now, is that they are paying large sums in commissions.

-If your customers are heading online to get grab food, then make sure you are online!
+If your customers are heading online to grab food, then make sure you are online!
 Your customers should be able to see your business details and a menu.
 A lot of businesses will direct their users on their own website to the CBOO systems.
 Unless you are getting a discounted commission rate for orders received through your website, don’t do this.
 You are essentially giving away your money!

 - Close the deal!

 Let people order from your website.
 Make sure that they can view your menu and order directly from you!
 There are 2 ways of doing this.
-First is to build the ordering system directly into your website and the second is to use an online ordering solution like the one Paper2Apps offers.
-The system integrates with your existing website and facebook pages.
+The first is to build the ordering system directly into your website and the second is to use an online ordering solution like the one Paper2Apps offers.
+The system integrates with your existing website and Facebook pages.
 The second option is generally cheaper (even in the long run), we charge a flat monthly fee for the solution.
 It will cost you less than a cup of coffee per day!